codatio/codat-docs/docs/integrations/banking/plaid/test-your-plaid-integration.md

 }
 ```

-:::note Linking customers in Plaid
+:::Note Linking customers in Plaid

 When you move to a production environment, you'll supply a link URL to each customer.
 The link URL is the start of the authorization process that allows you to retrieve data from your customer's bank account.
 :::